STYLE. GROOMING. INSPIRATION. ADVICE.

 As his name suggests, A Boogie With Da Hoodie loves a hooded top.
 So much so, he wears three in one go in his new, Grand Theft Auto-themed video — a classic gray sports hoodie, a plaid, shearling-lined hoodie over that, and a hooded Stone Island coat over the top of that.
 Not content with this level of extreme hoodie action, he pops up later in a neon green hooded sweatshirt layered under a (remarkably hood-free) Off-White bomber jacket.
 Mission (to make us add several new hoodies to our saved items) passed.

 As fun as the golf chic is in the video for Rae Sremmurd's latest off-kilter banger, it's around the 2:10 mark that things get really sartorially interesting.
-As the sun sets, and the mist rolls in, Swae Lee and Slim Jxmmi ditch their polo shirts for some strong 19th hole steez — specifically, a brilliant red, white and blue striped panther-print Gucci sweater and a similarly-hued vest.
+As the sun sets, and the mist rolls in, Swae Lee and Slim Jxmmi ditch their polo shirts for some strong 19th-hole steez — specifically, a brilliant red, white and blue striped panther-print Gucci sweater and a similarly-hued vest.

-You get a lot of fashion information about Stormzy in his comeback single: he doesn't own any Tom Ford; he doesn't have a Moncler coat is wardrobe either; he wears size 12 shoes, but will do the road in his socks if necessary.
+You get a lot of fashion information about Stormzy in his comeback single: he doesn't own any Tom Ford; he doesn't have a Moncler coat in his wardrobe either; he wears size 12 shoes, but will do the road in his socks if necessary.
 The video, meanwhile, is all about the Wicked Skengman's love for a one-tone outfit — all-black hoodie and gilet steez, all-white tee and joggers, and, best of all, the all-tan tracksuit he wears while intimidating some hooligan-types via the power of dad dancing.

-Not much happens in Young Thug's latest audio-visual jam, but what does happen (Thugger mooching about in a corridor with a big stack of, for some reason, $20 bills) happens in some really good clothes.
+Not much happens in Young Thug's latest audio-visual jam, but what does happen (Thugger mooching about in a corridor with a big stack of — for some reason — $20 bills) happens in some really good clothes.
 Specifically, a lovely varsity-style sweater with a big "M" on it, and a highly coppable customized denim jacket with our hero's name emblazoned on the back.